YasithD/capstone-project-backend/docs/chapters/setting-up-the-environment.md

 To maintain the Capstone Project code, we will be using a **distributed version control system** called `git`.

-- To check whether you have already installed `git`, use the following command in a terminal.
+- To check whether you have already installed `git`, type the following command in a terminal.

 ```bash
 git
 ```

 - If the terminal doesn't understand the command, you need to install `git`.
-Use the given link to install `git`.
+Use the given link to download `git` and then complete the installation process.

 [Download from here](https://git-scm.com/downloads)